• Skip to primary navigation

 Steam the Sticky Rice

-• Line a steaming basket with cheesecloth or banana leaves.
+• Line a steaming basket with cheesecloth or banana leaves to prevent sticking.

 • Spread the drained sticky rice evenly inside.
-Do not press it down.
+Do not press it down—airflow is key for even cooking.

-• Cover with a lid or clean kitchen towel.
+• Cover with a lid or a clean kitchen towel to trap steam.

 • Steam for 25–30 minutes.